cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 }

 // VerifyMultihopMembership verifies a multihop membership proof.
-// Inputs: consensusState - The consensusState for chain[N-1], which is known on the destination chain (chain[N]).
+// Inputs: consensusState - The consensusState for chain[N-1], which is known on the receiving chain (chain[N]).
-//         connectionHops - The expected connectionHops for the channel from the source chain to the destination chain.
+//         connectionHops - The expected connectionHops for the channel from the receiving chain to the sending chain.
 //         proof          - The serialized multihop proof data.
 //         prefix         - Merkleprefix to be combined with key to generate Merklepath for the key/value proof verification.
 //         key            - The key to prove in the indexed consensus state.